RedisGrafana/grafana-redis-datasource/README.md

 docker-compose up
 ```

-Open Grafana in your browser [http://localhost:3000](http://localhost:3000) and configure data source.
+Open Grafana in your browser [http://localhost:3000](http://localhost:3000) and configure Redis Data Source.
 You can add as many data sources as you want to support multiple Redis databases.

 ![Datasource](https://raw.githubusercontent.com/RedisTimeSeries/grafana-redis-datasource/master/src/img/datasource.png)

 There are certain settings that can be configured based on your own setup:

 - Grafana port
-- Data source URL
+- Data Source URL

 #### Configure Grafana port in `docker-compose.yml`